tuckyeah/js-objects-stack-challenge/README.md

 > In computer science, a stack or LIFO (last in, first out) is an abstract data type that serves as a collection of elements, with two principal operations: push, which adds an element to the collection, and pop, which removes the last element that was added. -- [Stack (abstract data type), Wikipedia](https://en.wikipedia.org/wiki/Stack_\(abstract_data_type\))

+The goal of this exercise to practice writing prototype methods.
+As a reminder of how we use prototypes, we've provided started code including a constructor function and one completed prototype method.
+Your job will be to complete the remaining method.

 Instructions
 ------------